hercychang/prep-step-1/part2-first_program/your_first_bug.md

 (repl):1:in '<main>'
 ```

 Behold your first error!
-An **error** is a type of bug stops your code from
+An **error** is a type of bug that stops your code from
 running.
 It's a violation of the rules of the programming language.
 When the
 **Ruby interpreter**--the program that parses and executes Ruby code--encounters
 an error, it stops the code from running.
 The interpreter instead _throws an